-Provision Map (IPM), written by the class teacher, or a Learning Support Programme (LSP), written by the Learning Support Service Teacher.
-This plan will be shared with parents at a meeting in school before the intervention starts.
+Support plans will be shared with parents at a meeting in school before the intervention starts.
 The plan includes information about the targets we are supporting the pupil to achieve, ways in which we aim to do this and how we will know whether the targets have been achieved.

 Children are more likely to achieve their targets if teachers, parents or carers and the pupil all work together, so part of the meeting will be about how parents can support their child and the opportunity to ask any questions about their child's needs.

-When the intervention has been delivered, the class teacher, and often the SENCo, will review the plan with the pupil, parents or carers and any other people involved in supporting the child.
+When the intervention has been delivered, the class teacher, and often the SENDCo, will review the plan with the pupil, parents or carers and any other people involved in supporting the child.
 Whether or not the targets have been achieved will be decided and together the next steps to be taken will be planned.

 Pupils who have an Education, Health and Care Plan (EHCP) will have their needs detailed in the plan as a result of a multi-agency assessment.
-Everyone who is working to support the pupil, including parents and carers, will be involved in setting small step targets for the pupil as part of an

-SEN Support Plan.
+Everyone who is working to support the pupil, including parents and carers, will be involved in setting small step targets for the pupil as part of an SEN Support Plan.
 These are reviewed in school on a regular basis so that everyone involved knows how they can support the pupil and what progress the pupil is making towards achieving their targets.
 In addition to this, the Head teacher is required to carry out an Annual Review to decide how the pupil is progressing towards achieving the long term targets set out in the EHCP.
 This review includes parents, the pupil, school staff and other people working to support the pupil sharing information about progress and next steps.